dave-shore/dave-shore/README.md

-As my first app said, Hello World! 	:earth_africa:
+As my first app said, Hello World! 	:earth:

 I'm Davide, data scientist by career but polymath by nature.